Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 Insurance cancellation: decoding the Hamon and Chatel laws

-Since 2005, two legislations have structured the right to cancel an insurance policy in France.
+Since 2005, two laws have structured the right to cancel an insurance policy in France.
 The Chatel law requires insurers to give prior notification, while the Hamon law, which came into force in 2014, frees the consumer by allowing them to change insurers at any time after one year, without justification or fees.
-These two legal frameworks coexist and apply depending on the type of contract, sometimes creating confusion for policyholders.
-Understanding their differences becomes essential to fully exercise one’s insurance rights and optimize expenses.
+These two legal frameworks coexist and apply depending on the type of contract, sometimes creating confusion among policyholders.
+Understanding their differences becomes essential to fully exercise one’s insurance rights and optimize spending.
 Today, contractual mobility is no longer a privilege, but a normality that every consumer can use to leave their insurer or negotiate better terms.

 Table of Contents